cycleandhammer/composer-site/README.md

-# SpinupWP Composer Site
+# WordPress Composer Site

-This is a WordPress site setup using Composer that is primed and ready to be hosted using [SpinupWP](https://spinupwp.com/).
+This is a WordPress site setup using Composer based on the [SpinupWP Composer Site](https://github.com/deliciousbrains/spinupwp-composer-site) for hosting with [SpinupWP](https://spinupwp.com/).

-Inspired by Root's Bedrock and other Composer based setups.

 ## Requirements